consoledotdev/home/content/tools/server-monitoring.md

 Alerting in New Relic is based around “policies” that have trigger conditions.
 A “Golden Signals” policy is auto-created on installing the monitoring agent which sets up some basic email alerts on server CPU %.
-Conditions are most flexible if defined using NRQL but there are some templates provided for server monitoring.
+Trigger conditions are most flexible if defined using NRQL but there are some templates provided for server monitoring.
 You can attach runbooks to notifications and configure channels such as email, PagerDuty, Slack and webhooks.
 Alerting is powerful, but not quite as flexible as Datadog.

 {{< close-div >}}